wcho21/kal/README.md

 _KALANG: Korean Programming Language_.

 - < 0.03 MB.
-- Tested with >250 cases
+- Tested with >250 cases.
-- Written in JavaScript, natively runs on web browsers.
+- JavaScript-implemented, which runs natively on web browsers.
 - Minimal syntax with Korean keywords.

 Try _KALANG_ at [Playground][playground].